su794/su794/README.md

 ## More about Me
 - 🔗 https://suyeong.ca
 - 💻 Skillsets:
-  -- HTML, CSS, SCSS, JavaScript, jQuery, PHP, React, Git, SEO
+  - HTML, CSS, SCSS, JavaScript, jQuery, PHP, React, Git, SEO, WordPress

 <!--
 **su794/su794** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.